 An asterisk * before a source indicates that this source was not used, sometimes not even seen, by me.
 This mark, however, has only been used for biographic references listed under the heading Sources, and no attempt has been made to check everything listed under Publications.
 The extent of the bibliographic notes varies much.
 When there is a good printed bibliography easily available, not so much is included here.
 Even then, all books dealing with South Asia are listed, but not minor articles and only rarely any reviews.
 Important writings of important people are of course mentioned, but often I have also taken some pains of listing the writings of obscure people as completely as possible.
 To take just one example, Theodor Bloch, who in his times was quite competent as Indologist, but died early and is now more or less forgotten, has got very full treatment.

 The alphabetical order is the simple way of arranging the material, but soon I found out that many difﬁcult decisions were involved even here.
-The German umlaut (Ä, Ö, Ü), Danish Æ, Ø, Swedish and Finnish Ä, Ö, Hungarian Ü, Ű, Ö, Ő, are interpreted as Ae, Oe, Ue.
-Scandinavian Å is an equivalent of O (in Danish it is often written according to the earlier orthography as Aa and arranged accordingly).
+The German umlaut (Ä, Ö, Ü), Danish and Norwegian Æ, Ø, Swedish and Finnish Ä, Ö, Hungarian Ü, Ű, Ö, Ő, are interpreted as Ae, Oe, Ue.
+Scandinavian Å is an equivalent of O (in Danish it is often written in names according to the earlier orthography as Aa and arranged accordingly).
 For Russian (also Ukrainian and Bulgarian) the international transliteration system, with e.g. c, č, š, šč, ž instead of ts, ch/tsh, sh, shch, zh, also j instead of y and h instead of kh, has been used, and for Serbian, the Croatian orthography.
-Modern Greek names have been transliterated according to the classical norm (the only exact one commonly accepted), modern spelling is given in brackets, and occasionally also as a cross-reference.
+Modern Greek names have been transliterated according to the classical norm (the only exact one commonly accepted), modern spelling is sometimes given in parentheses, and occasionally also as a cross-reference.

-A difﬁcult case is presented with the Latin monastic names.
+A difﬁcult case is presented with the Christian monastic names.
 Different orders have different kinds of names, which cannot always be dealt in the same way.
 Some orders (like Jesuits and Lazarists) do not have separate monastic names, but use the lay name instead.
-The Latin type consisting of a ﬁrst name, the preposition a, and one or two saints as used e.g. by the Carmelites have been taken as one whole and thus arranged according to the ﬁrst name (e.g. Paulinus a Sancto Bartholomaeo).
+The Latin type consisting of a ﬁrst name, the preposition a, and one or two saints as used e.g. by the Carmelites has been taken as one whole and thus arranged according to the ﬁrst name (e.g. Paulinus a Sancto Bartholomaeo).
 On the same way I have also dealt with the Capuchin names consisting a (monastic) ﬁrst name, preposition and the place of origin (e.g. Cassiano da Macerata).
 A cross-reference is given from the lay name (in these examples Philip Wesdin and Giovanni Beligatti), if it is well-known.
 Occasionally a cross-reference is also given under the “surname” part of these names.
 A word of warning must be given for such hybrids as Cassiano Beligatti, combining ﬁrst part of the monastic name with the lay surname.
 I cannot get rid of the inconsistency of using Latin for Carmelites and Italian, etc. for Capuchines as this is also the way of the majority of my sources.

 The case of Hindu and Buddhist monastic names is still somewhat open.
 Generally, the lay name is used (Anton Gueth), and a cross-reference is provided from the monastic name (Nyānatiloka).
-Although some cases (like our present example) are quite clear and ofﬁcial, many other such names do not hail from formal ordination, but are self-made orders or just nom-de-plumes.
+Although some cases (like our present example) are quite clear and ofﬁcial, many other such names do not hail from a formal ordination, but are self-made orders or just nom-de-plumes.
 Nevertheless, Agehananda Bharati is given under his (Hindu) monastic name.

 To return to the laymen, I am fully conscious of the fact that in Iceland there are no surnames (with the exception of a few nom-de-plumes), but as the few Icelandic scholars and literates included are abroad generally known by their patronyms (often wrongly supposed to be surnames), they are arranged according to these patronyms (e.g. Jörundur Hilmarsson).